Men’s Health Services

 Your doctor can also provide advice about nicotine substitutes (gum and patches), as well as tablets to inhibit nicotine receptors in the brain and other options to supress cravings.

 Your GP can offer input about the prevention of weight gain and the risk of becoming overweight, and therefore the subsequent risk of diabetes.

 At Bayside Family Medical, we have dieticians and a diabetes educator on-site.
 If patients are on the borderline of diabetes, we send them to these experts for further advice about sensible eating and weight advice.

 There’s also an in-house cardiologist at Bayside Family Medical.
-If we have concerns about early heart disease or family history of early heart disease, we can refer you on to Dr Ian Matthews.
+If we have concerns about early heart disease or a family history of early heart disease, we can refer you to Dr. Ian Matthews.

 It’s important to remember that some sexually transmitted diseases (STIs) may show no symptoms (Chlamydia, for example).
 There are simple tests available to check your sexual health, including blood and urine tests, so please book in.

 If you have no plans for having more children, your GP can provide advice around having a vasectomy.
 This is a simple day procedure under general anaesthetic which cuts the tubes that carry sperm from the testicles.
 Vasectomy is safe and effective.

 While we do not perform vasectomies, we can provide a referral to a specialist who can.
 If you’re a public patient, the operation can be performed through Sandringham Hospital or privately if you have health insurance.

 At Bayside Family Medical, preventative health is one of our key drivers.
 That’s why we’ll make it a priority to run through your family history and identify any medical concerns that may come up in the future.